zandbelt/ping-scripts-deploy/README.md

 How To Use It
 -------------
-Drop distribution files into a directory and call the appropriated deployment script from that directory.
+Drop distribution files into a directory and call the appropriate deployment script from that directory.

 For example for the PingFederate Quickstart you'd need the PingFederate ZIP file, the Quickstart distribution, a license file in your directory, as in:

     $ ls -1
-    pingfederate-8.4.0.zip
+    pingfederate-9.0.0.zip
     pingfederate.lic
     pf-quickstart-1-1.zip
     $~/ping-scripts-deploy/pf-deploy-quickstart.sh